oroinc/crm/Resources/doc/reference/filter_form_types.md

 Example of Usage
 ----------------

 You can use filter form types as any other form type in Symfony.
-For example, consider you have a form with two filters.
+For example, consider you have a form with three filters.
 In your form type you should add code like this:

 ``` php
 class MyFilterFormType extends AbstractType